Merovius/website-review/content/posts/draft-operator-constraints.markdown

    But a zero `Comparator[T]` is `nil` and would always panic, if its method is called.

+An implication of this is that it is not possible to have a `Comparator[T]` which uses an arbitrary `func` value.
+The `Less` method can not rely on having access to a `func` to call, for this approach to work.

-You can again provide helpers.
+But you can provide other helpers.
 This can also be used to combine this approach with the above ones:

 ```go